lmcai/PhyloHerb/botany2021_tutorial/README.md

 We will try to align the entire region using MAFFT first.

-6. mitochondrial regions

-For most plant groups, mitochondria are not phylogenetically informative because the genes evolve too slowly, but the intergenic regions are highly variable.
-Moreover, the qualities of mitochondrial genomes are usually not as good as plastomes.
-So we will only extract mitochondrial genes for comparative purposes.
-The methods is similar to plastid genes.

-7. Manual curation in Geneious
+4. Manual curation in Geneious

-At this point, it is recommended that you take a initial look at your alignments. **Initial** means be prepared to complete the "alignment-manual check-phylogeny" cycle for at least two rounds to get publication quality data.

-The purpose of the initial check is to remove obvious low-quality sequences.
-Do not conduct any site-based filtering yet!
-For example, the two sequences highlighted in red below contain too many SNPs (marked in black).
-They should be removed.

-Geneious provides a nice interface to work with alignments.
-You can view alignment statistics, edit sequences, and concatenate alignments.
-Alternative automatic tools include [trimAL](http://trimal.cgenomics.org/getting_started_with_trimal_v1.2) and [Seaview](http://doua.prabi.fr/software/seaview).
+The fully functional version of Geneious (trial or subscribed version) is required to edit alignments.
+Alternative tools to view and edit alignments include [AliView](https://ormbunkar.se/aliview/), [Seaview](http://doua.prabi.fr/software/seaview), and many more.

 ## VI.
 Phylogeny reconstruction

 1. Concatenation

 Many tools are available for concatenating alignments.
 I recommend the `conc` function of phyloherb or Geneious.
 I have applied both tools to dataset with 1000 sp x 100 genes.
-The `conc` function of phyloherb will also output a gene delineation file required by `PartitionFinder`.
+The `conc` function of phyloherb will also output a gene delineation file that you can use to generate the configuration file for `PartitionFinder`.

-To use the `conc` function of phyloherb, use the following commands
+To concatenate all of the fasta sequences in the input directory `3_alignments/chl` with the suffix `.mafft.aln.fas`.
+Use the following commands:
 ```
-python phyloherb.py -m conc -i <directory containing alignments> -o <output directory> -suffix <suffix>
+python $PH/phyloherb.py -m conc -i 3_alignments/chl -o 5sp_chl -suffix .mafft.aln.fas
 ```
-This command will concatenate all of the fasta sequences in the input directory with the specified suffix.
-Again, if you only want to use a subset of the genes or want the genes to appear in a specific order, you can supply a gene order file by adding `-g gene_subset.txt`.

 2. Maximum likehood phylogeny